DevExpress/testcafe/docs/articles/documentation/test-api/actions/take-screenshot.md

 ---
 # Take Screenshot

-This topic describes how to take screenshots of the tested page.
+This topic describes how to use test actions to take screenshots of the tested page.

 > Important!
-Screenshot actions are not supported when you run tests in [remote browsers](../../using-testcafe/common-concepts/browsers/browser-support.md#browsers-on-remote-devices).

-**Note**: these actions require .NET 4.0 or newer installed on Windows machines and an [ICCCM/EWMH-compliant window manager](https://en.wikipedia.org/wiki/Comparison_of_X_window_managers) on Linux.

-> Important!
-Screenshot actions are ignored if the screenshot directory is not specified with the [runner.screenshots](../../using-testcafe/programming-interface/runner.md#screenshots) API method or the [--screenshots](../../using-testcafe/command-line-interface.md#-s-path---screenshots-path) command line option.
+Screenshot actions are ignored if the screenshot directory is not specified with the [runner.screenshots](../../using-testcafe/programming-interface/runner.md#screenshots) API method or the [-s (--screenshots)](../../using-testcafe/command-line-interface.md#-s-path---screenshots-path) command line option.

+See [Screenshots](../../using-testcafe/common-concepts/screenshots-and-videos.md#screenshots) for more information about this feature.

 ## Take a Screenshot of the Entire Page